 The Diamond PCD Composite Finishing Tool

 The “Diamond PCD composite finishing tool” uses polycrystalline diamond, one of the world’s hardest substances, for cutting composites, plastics, fiberglass, and some non-ferrous metals.
 When cutting is arduous, it’s wise to make use of the PCD composite bit.
 The bit is 2″ in length with durable wear span and outstanding strength.
-This is one of the most expensive CNC bits but has the durability to warrant the high cost.
-The diamond particles, used on the Diamond PCD, coalesce (sinter) with a metallic binder by using high temperatures and pressures.
+This is one of the most expensive CNC bits, but its durability warrants the price tag.
+The diamond particles used on the Diamond PCD coalesce (or sinter) with a metallic binder through high temperature and pressure.
 The resulting carbide substrate is resistant to wear and delivers an improved edge finish.
 The Diamond PCD can also cut for extended periods of time.

 Examples of down-cut bits include:

 - Down-cut router bits for thin sheets of material with a top surface that is prone to chip (1 1/2″ in length to 60 mm)

 - Down-cut bits for aluminum and other non-ferrous metals